The Provincial Council of Women of Ontario invites you to our 96th Annual General Meeting April 26-28, 2019 at the Sandman Inn, Oakville.

 AGM DINNER SPEAKER: JAY PERRY

-Three years after his father died while at McNally House Hospice in Grimsby, Perry has released a book on his experience as a caregiver and the journey he and his father took together.
-It’s titled My Dad Got Sick: Love & Insights from A Caregiver’s Unexpected Journey Through Cancer.
+Three years after his father died, Jay released a book on his experience as a caregiver and the journey he and his father took together.
+He has travelled the country speaking at various events, most notably TEDx in Toronto and SocialLight Vancouver 2016.